Pradeep-Gopal/ARIAC---Agile-Software-Development-for-Robots/README.md

 # ARIAC Competition

-Picking and delivering parts in an industrial environment with faulty parts
+Picking and delivering parts in an industrial environment with faulty parts and parts with faulty pose which will be flipped by the robot before delivering it to the AGV

 ## Results
 [Scenario 1](https://www.youtube.com/watch?v=Xu1gFQL5WeM&list=PL_HqcgW4roXofxZxdxJUef4rXWphtUOpH&index=1)